aritraghosh/kusto-translate/README.md

-# SQL Translator (SQL to Natural Language and Natural Language to SQL)
+** This project is a fork from [SQL translator](https://github.com/whoiskatrin/sql-translator).

+# KQL Translator
+KQL stands for [Kusto Query language](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/).
+It is used widely to interact with data stored in Azure Data explorer

-SQL Translator is a tool for converting natural language queries into SQL code using artificial intelligence.
+KQL Translator is a tool for converting natural language queries into KQL code using artificial intelligence.
 This project is 100% free and open source.

 <img src="https://github.com/whoiskatrin/sql-translator/blob/main/beta.png" width="600" />